mrsonne/hubit/examples/wall/README.md

            3.0 m
 ```

 A side view of the wall is shown below.
-Segment and layer dimensions not to scale.

 ```
+Wall side view (not to scale)

      brick air  rockwool
        |    |   |     brick
        |    |   |     |